 From April: The marinated vegetables are absolutely wonderful!
 Could not get enough, me and the Family, so I made another batch again today.
 Very refreshing.
 This is the dish for Summer!
 Thank you for sharing!

 As I was working on this post, I saw another blogger’s version of a very similar salad, though the dressing proportions weren’t exactly the same.
 She called it a detox salad, and I can see why.
 I just pulled up the nutritional content and a serving is only 65 or so calories and it’s packed with vitamins and fiber.

-Might be a terrific dish to have around on Thanksgiving weekend.
-When everyone is moaning and groaning about over eating, this marinated vegetable salad could be the antidote!
+This vegetable salad recipe is a terrific healthier dish to have around on Thanksgiving weekend.
+When everyone is moaning and groaning about overeating, this marinated vegetable salad could be the antidote!

 Tips for Making a Marinated Vegetable Salad

 - I like to make sure all vegetables are in nice bite-sized pieces.

 - Making the onion slices quite thin, then chopping them a little more, ensures no one gets a large chunk of onion.
 Though they do mellow out, losing their sharpness after sitting in the marinade.

 - Some dressings for similar salads include oil, but I don’t think that it’s needed at all.

 - Other recipes use double the pepper, but I feel that overwhelms the vegetables.